ryanphuang/e8/readme.md

   system functionality will be mapped to Page 0.
 Future hardwares will be mapped to the following small pages in the address space.
-- Multi-core and ring protection (coming soon): `e8` will not have protection rings.
+- Multi-core and ring protection (coming soon): `e8` will not have protection rings (e.g. kernel mode and user mode).
 Rather, it will use an approach similar to ARM's TrustZone, where there will be a previledged VM that can manipulate other VM's execution and page tables.
 - Language support: The project (simulator, assembler, compiler) is written in golang, and I plan to implement a subset of golang that compiles to `e8`, the assembler and the compiler will be ported to that subset language later in